-Your doe should be bred once a year with a dry period of about two months.
+Your doe should be bred once a year with a dry period of about two months (not producing any milk).
 This dry period allows her mammary system to repair and regenerate.

 If you choose to bottle feed once your doe's milk comes in, milk your goats 2 times each day about 12 hours apart.

-You will need to milk her 2 times daily in order to keep her udder from getting too full.
+You will need to milk her 2 times daily in order to stimulate milk production and to keep her udder from getting too full - this is very important!!

 Choosing to allow your doe to nurse is how to raise goats more naturally and some people prefer this method.

 You can also choose to do a combination of milking your doe and allowing the kids to nurse during the day time.